-Due to the need to stabilize the initial MPAS-1 code implementation, and to address the significant pension reform changes, the earlier planned MPAS-2 Improving Data Integrity activities that were to begin following fiscal year-end file close-out in mid-July 2010, were deferred.
-However, now that the pension reform activities are complete, and the MPAS program code has proven itself to be relatively stable, the Business Operations Office moved forward with the next phase of MPAS-2 Improving Data Integrity activities.
 Starting in FY2014 (July 1, 2013), the Business Operations Office began executing the MPAS-2 Improving Data Integrity project scope focusing on refining the requirements which resulted in the MPAS-2 project being broken into three (3) phases.
 In Phase 1 of the MPAS-2 project; the linking of records, development of the data flagging and cleansing screen views, modifications to existing screen views to incorporate additional data elements related to the project, flagging and/or cleansing of the data values that support the most critical data elements affecting an individuals' retirement (service and salary), and incorporation of some of the Phase 1 cleansing scripts into the payroll edit and processing programs were accomplished by the close of fiscal year 2015, successfully linked the historical member data to establish work history for 300,953 member accounts (~ 99.5% of the total active, inactive and vested workforce), flagged and/or cleansed of the historical payroll data that support the most critical data elements affecting an individual's retirement (service and salary), ~ 1.3 million data values were corrected; and ~ 8,300 data values were flagged.

-In FY2016, the Business Operations Office continued to work iteratively with programmer resources progressing through subsequent MPAS-2 Phase 2 activities which included the actual flagging of the service data by auditing the service calculations in each fiscal year from year of enrollment to FY 2016.
+In FY2016, the Business Operations Office worked iteratively with programmer resources progressing through subsequent MPAS-2 Phase 2 activities which included the actual flagging of the service data by auditing the service calculations in each fiscal year from year of enrollment to FY 2016.
 This is accomplished by development of automated "service calculation" database scripts, incorporating all rules and regulations established since inception of the Legacy Pension System dating back to FY 1974.
 The automated scripts used the actual and the adjusted (cleansed in Phase 1) payroll data to recalculate the expected service, then compare the recalculated service to the actual service awarded, and flag any service calculations that differed.
 Additionally, the MPAS-2 Phase-2 activities included development of additional screen views to support the generation of service audit reports and the ability to "turn off" flagged service data values when the service audit differences are determined appropriated by the business users.
 The MPAS-2 Phase 2 Improving Data Integrity project was completed shortly after the close of fiscal year 2016.
 The automated service audit scripts were processed for 292,220 Successfully Linked Records (linked in Phase 1) which brought to light that ~ 52,000 member records (~ 18%) have service variances.

-In FY 2017, the Business Operations Office continued to work iteratively with programmer resources progressing through subsequent MPAS-2 Phase 3 activities which included analysis of the 52,205 accounts to determine which differences in the service data values can be corrected using automated service adjustment scripts.
+In FY 2017, the Business Operations Office worked iteratively with programmer resources progressing through subsequent MPAS-2 Phase 3 activities which included analysis of the 52,205 accounts to determine which differences in the service data values can be corrected using automated service adjustment scripts.
 As part of that analysis, it was identified that ~ 21,500 member accounts can be excluded from the execution of automated service adjustment scripts for various reasons.
-For the remaining member accounts, separate automated scripts will be developed to identify the records that are precisely impacted by a specific scenario.
-The finalization of the automated script logic for each scenario will follow the iterative approach of review of the query results and refining of the requirements as necessary.
-Upon finalization of the automated script logic to identify the impacted records for each scenario, the service adjustments will be made and the member will be notified of the service changes through correspondence letters.
-A new call center number will be established to address the phone calls originating from these correspondence letters.
-Business Operations Office with the assistance of Member Services Unit will handle these phone calls.
-The MPAS-2 Phase 3 Improving Data Integrity project is targeted for completion shortly after the close of fiscal year 2017 (~ 8/2017).
+For the remaining member accounts, separate automated scripts were developed to identify the records that are precisely impacted by a specific scenario.
+The finalization of the automated script logic for each scenario followed the iterative approach of review of the query results and refining of the requirements as necessary.
+Upon finalization of the automated script logic to identify the impacted records for each scenario, the service adjustments were made and the member was notified of the service changes through correspondence letters.
+A new call center number was established to address the phone calls originating from these correspondence letters.
+Business Operations Office with the assistance of Member Services Unit handled these phone calls.
+The MPAS-2 Phase 3 Improving Data Integrity project was completed shortly after the close of fiscal year 2017.